Recognition2/tfmicro/README.md

 TensorFlow + `no_std` + Rust = ❤️

-The crate contains Rust bindings for the [TensorFlow Micro][] project.
-TensorFlow Micro is a version of TensorFlow Lite designed to run without a standard library, for use on microcontrollers, wasm and more.
+The crate contains Rust bindings for the [TensorFlow Lite for Microcontrollers][] project.
+TensorFlow Lite for Microcontrollers is a version of TensorFlow Lite designed to run without a standard library, for use on microcontrollers, wasm and more.

 Thanks to [Cargo][] and the [CC crate][], there's no porting required for